OCamlPro/techelson/user_doc/src/testing/contracts.md

 defines three named contracts: `My_contract`, `MyContract` and `My`.

+> Note that the naming convention is the same for testcases, based on the testcase file.
+The name
+> of a testcase might be used in techelson's output to provide information, but it has no practical
+> use currently.

 ## Named Contract Creation

 Techelson extends the `CREATE_CONTRACT` michelson instruction with the following rule